Hardik513/Graph-RAG-Chatbot/README.md

 What do I have?

-What does Gon love?
+What does Bruno love?

-Who employs Emma?
+Who created Gemini?

 ## Graph Visualization
 See the attached screenshot graph_screenshot.png in this repository to view the live NetworkX multi-user visualization generated within the Streamlit UI